taylordaughtry/Content-Architecture/README.md

 - Your CMS should be conforming to the site's content.
 - COPE: Create Once, Publish Everywhere
+- Allow for Sustainable Content; content that can be created by the client again and again.
+- 'Cowboy Coding' extends into using a CMS: no plan for streams, elements, content = a mess

 **Title Thoughts:**
 - Planning for a CMS